Tasty Oven

 • Change the color of bell peppers: use all green peppers instead of a combination of colorful peppers.

-• Make it spicy: add red pepper flakes or even a few jalapeno peppers to make a spicy pepper steak.
+• Make it spicy: add red pepper flakes or even a few jalapeño peppers to make a spicy pepper steak.

 How To Store

-Keep pepper steak in an airtight container in the fridge for up to 3 days or freeze for up to 3 months.
+Fridge: store in an airtight container in the fridge for up to 3 days.

 Is Crockpot Pepper Steak A Freezer Friendly Meal?